 Jan Hus Memorial

-Located in the centre of Prague’s Old Town Square is the Jan Hus Monument which celebrates the 14th century Hussite reformer, Jan Hus.
-He criticised the corruption of the Catholic Church, named a heretic and burned at the stake in 1415.
+Located in the centre of Prague’s Old Town Square is the Jan Hus Monument which celebrates the 14th-century Hussite reformer, Jan Hus.
+He criticised the corruption of the Catholic Church, named a heretic, and was burned at the stake in 1415.
 His sermons later became the basis of reform across many parts of Europe and the symbolic monument was completed on the 500th anniversary of Jan Hus’ death.

 Prague Old Town Hall and Astronomical Clock

 Established in 1338 as the administrative seat for Prague’s Old Town, it is now used for ceremonies.
-Consisting of of five medieval houses decorated with astronomical clock, a gothic bay window and a large rectangular tower with tremendous views over Prague.
+Consisting of five medieval houses decorated with an astronomical clock, a gothic bay window, and a large rectangular tower with tremendous views over Prague.

-The Astronomical dial show the position of the sun and moon, the calendar with medallions represnt the months of the year and the ‘Walk of the Apostles’ happens every hour, on the hour from 9am-9pm where the 12 Apostles and other fiugures move including the skeleton of Death making the final gong.
+The Astronomical dial shows the position of the sun and moon, the calendar with medallions represents the months of the year and the ‘Walk of the Apostles’ happens every hour, on the hour from 9 am-9 pm where the 12 Apostles and other figures move including the skeleton of Death making the final gong.
 Crowds gather in preparation to get a good view of the show.

 What else to look out for Prague’s Old Town Square